Could you help us to get better?

 Everything we do is based on the need to improve the care we provide.
 That means understanding exactly what’s important to you as a patient or – just by living locally – as a potential patient.

-Opportunities for involvement and specific feedback will also be displayed here as they arise.
+Opportunities for involvement and specific feedback are displayed here as they arise.

-If you would like to help us in any way at all, please do get in touch to find out more.
+If you would like to help us by telling us about your experience, making suggestions or in any other way, please do get in touch to find out more.